 Machine Learning and Natural Language Processing define the current state of the art of Artificial Intelligence.
 These technologies, which are a form of data mining and data analysis, continuously learn from the provided information.
-They recognize hidden patterns that often provide dramatic competitive advantages at relatively low costs to the organization.
-These technologies are creating significant improvements in way we work, interact, and live producing efficiencies never imagined before.
-These methods are being applied in a diverse range of industries including: sales, marketing, advertising, health care, criminal justice, finance customer support and cool new industries like self-driving cars and highly efficient automated homes.
+They recognize hidden patterns that often provide dramatic competitive advantages, at relatively low costs to the organization.
+These technologies create significant improvements in the way we work, interact, and live – producing efficiencies never imagined before.
+These methods are being applied in a diverse range of industries, including sales, marketing, advertising, health care, criminal justice, finance customer support, cool new industries like self-driving cars, and highly efficient automated homes.
 Organizations today use these methods not only to improve their core business operations but also for developing new business models.

 Deep Learning focuses on those Machine Learning tools that mimic human thought processes.
 Deep Learning can utilize a wide range of very large data sets (Big Data) in a vast array of formats (unstructured text, speech, images, audio and video).
 Machine Learning is dependent upon given features of the data to perform classification, detection, or prediction.
 Deep Learning is not dependent upon the representation of the data.
 It builds complex concepts from simpler models or data the same way the human brain processes large sets of inherently simpler stimuli to classify, recognize, analyze and synthesize.
 This layering of the network from simple to complex is Deep Learning.
 As these networks are inspired by the human brain, they are also called Artificial Neural Networks.
 Deep Learning algorithms and models are “trained” by the data (with guidance and monitoring from human insight) to solve a particular problem.
 Deep Learning Systems are designed to self-improve and get better as they process more data again mimicking how the human mind works.